-Oysters live in salty or brackish waters on all U.S. coasts, clustering on older shells, rock, piers, or any hard, submerged surface.
+Oysters live in salty or brackish coastal waters, clustering on older shells, rock, piers, or any hard, submerged surface.
 They fuse together as they grow, forming rock-like reefs that provide habitat for other marine animals and plants.

 The Value of Oyster Reef Habitat

-Oysters begin life as free-floating spats—tiny, swimming clam-like creatures.
+Oysters begin life as free-floating larvae—tiny, swimming creatures.
 Before long, they settle down and attach to a solid surface where they will grow for the rest of their lives.
 Rocks, old shells, wrecks, and piers accumulate oysters that grow together, shell upon shell.
-As the reef takes shape, it becomes excellent shelter for other sea life.
+As the reef takes shape, it becomes an excellent shelter for other sea life.

-Oyster reefs create important habitat for hundreds of other marine species and filter and clean the surrounding water.
-Species like mussels, barnacles, and sea anemones settle on them, creating abundant food sources for commercially valuable fish species.
+Oyster reefs create important habitat for hundreds of species.
+Organisms like mussels, barnacles, and sea anemones settle on them, creating abundant food sources for commercially valuable fish.
 Oyster reefs provide habitat to forage fish, invertebrates, and other shellfish.
 They also provide a safe nursery for commercially valuable species including:

-Oysters are a crucial component of global ocean health, providing food, jobs, and habitat.
-Oyster reefs also provide important barriers to storms and tides, preventing erosion and protecting productive estuary waters.
+Oysters are a crucial component of global ocean health.
+These animals filter and clean the surrounding water and provide habitat, food, and jobs.
+In some places, oyster reefs can serve as barriers to storms and tides, preventing erosion and protecting productive estuary waters.

-Ongoing threats to oysters mean that, unless deliberate efforts are made to restore them, we are in danger of losing the benefits oyster reefs provide.
-When oyster reefs are only utilized for commercial oyster meat, they can become degraded.
-But when they are restored and managed as a sustainable resource, oyster reefs provide billions of dollars in value to the economy.
+Ongoing threats to oysters mean that, unless deliberate efforts are made to protect and restore them, we are in danger of losing the benefits oyster reefs provide.
+When oyster reefs are only used as a place to harvest commercial oyster meat, they can become degraded.
+When they are restored and managed as a sustainable resource, oyster reefs and the habitat they provide can contribute billions of dollars in value to the economy.

 NOAA has identified oyster reef restoration as a conservation priority.
 We work with partners to restore native oysters and regain the critical ecosystem functions they provide across the United States.